 Another measure of project health and the health of the teams is to monitor bug activity and bug debt.
 Consider the charts you can create that will help you answer these questions:

 - Are bugs getting fixed? at a rate that's acceptable?

 - How stale are bugs?

 - Is the bug debt per team being maintained?

 - Is the ratio of high priority bugs being kept within organizational goals?

 For tips on creating queries based on counts or numeric fields, see Query by numeric field.

 Use Analytics to gain visibility across teams

-VSTS organizations can add Widgets based on the Analytics Service a dashboard that show progress for a team.
+You can add Widgets based on the Analytics Service to a dashboard that show progress for a team.
 From one dashboard, you can add widgets for any team within the project.